Counting number fields using multiple Dirichlet series: Ramification Types

 \section{Ramification Types}

 In this section we define ramification types, and develop several of their useful properties.
-For tame ramification types, our notion is equivalent to numerous existing notions in the literature, but as far as we know our notion of wild ramification types is new.
+For tame ramification types, our notion is equivalent to numerous existing notions in the literature.
+Wild ramification types are largely absent from the literature, with the exception being the notion of ``secteroids'' of a stack in characteristic $p$, developed by Darda--Yasuda \cite{darda2025batyrev} to play the role of wild ramification types on stacks.

-The notion of ``ramification type'' functions in the background of the discriminant and generalizations to other invariants: the power to which a prime $\pk$ divides the discriminant of an extension $F/k$ is determined by the inertia group $I_{\pk}(F/k)$ (and the higher ramification subgroups).
+The notion of ``ramification type'' is the building block for the discriminant and generalizations to other invariants: the power to which a prime $\pk$ divides the discriminant of an extension $F/k$ is determined by the inertia group $I_{\pk}(F/k)$ (and the higher ramification subgroups).
 The ``ramification type'' of $\pk$ in $F/k$ is a canonical description of the inertia group from which the power of $\pk$ dividing the discriminant can be computed.

 We separate the exposition of ramification types into ``tame ramification types" and ``wild ramification types", partitioning the set of $k$-ramification types of a group $G$ as